homemadearcade/zero/todo/BACKLOGTODO.md

 The game host perhaps has to be like ‘yo here’s the id of the game’

 And tell it to the lobby and the lobby is like alright we will have all clients listen to this specific instance id

 If a second update interval gets made with THE SAME INSTNACE ID?
 This kinda crazy

 ACTUALy i think basically if EACH time you power on the game, a new game instance is given to the lobby, it should work a lot like reset.
 Host always does it and they send the new id to everyone.
 If clients get a new id theyll be like 'oh shit alright' Yes similar to sendResetGameEvent is sendPowerCycleGameEvent

+Cuz right now if a game host reload or switches pages it will send an entirely new game instance id over to the clients...
+I see!!
+So game hosts cant really refresh without resetting the game instance and game session

 --

 Lobby.lobbyId
 game.gameId
 these can be my own custom ids and use them for urls instead of the mongodb ids

+---

+Decide - what does default mean, what does initial mean?

+Initial Data vs Default data...?
+Initial Data initializes
+Default data fallsback